-Jesus and His disciples were enroute from Aenon, just north of the Dead Sea where they had been baptizing, to somewhere in Galilee.
-They had to pass through the countryside of Samaria.
+In Part 1 Jesus and His disciples were en route from Aenon, just north of the Dead Sea where they had been baptizing, to somewhere in Galilee.
+Their route required them to pass through the countryside of Samaria.

 There was a Woman in Samaria who was about to meet the Master, a meeting that would change her life forever.

-She came to draw water in the middle of the day; although the other women came in the cool of the day.
-She came at a time when she would avoid other people.
-However, on that particular day, Jesus was there waiting on her.
+Although the other women came to draw water in the cool of the day, this woman came in the middle of the day when she would avoid other people.
+However, on that particular day, Jesus was there waiting for her.

 Jacob's well is one of the few sites in Palestine about which there is no dispute.
 The Jews, Muslims, and Christians agree that this is the original well.
-It was dug by Jacob, and hence its name, in the "parcel of ground" which he purchased from the sons of Hamor (Gen. 33:19).
+Jacob dug it, and hence its name, in the "parcel of ground" which he purchased from the sons of Hamor (Gen. 33:19).

-It still exists, but contains very little water, which fluctuates with the amount of rain.
-It is located about two miles southeast of the town of Shechem.
+It still exists but contains very little water, which fluctuates with the amount of rain.
+It is about two miles southeast of the town of Shechem.
 It is about 9 feet in diameter and about 75 feet in depth, but in ancient times was no doubt much deeper.

 Visitors have to go down steps about 15 or 20 feet under the ground.

 Verse 27: Just then his disciples came back.
 They marveled that he was talking with a woman, but no one said, "What do you seek?" or, "Why are you talking with her?"

 The disciples trusted Jesus enough not to ask about the situation.